boyonpointe/GermCellTransepithelialMigration/README.md

 # GermCellTransepithelialMigration
 Codes and data related to the project on Germ cell TEM from members of Extavour lab at Harvard

+The directory **insilico** contains the Compucell3D project directory and within it, it has all the codes to simulate our model of transepithelial migration. </br>
+The directory **CodesForFigures** contains all the python codes used for making the figures along with the data. </br>